designstem/projects/spirals/index.md

 <!-- <img src="https://spiralsdesignstem.files.wordpress.com/2019/05/eikona16.png" style="float:left; width:25%; margin-right:var(--base3); margin-bottom:var(--base)" /> -->

-As mentioned in previous texts, the proposed dice cylinder will include an internal helix staircase which will be the path for the dice.
-This document presents the basic calculations for that construction.
+As mentioned in previous texts, the proposed dice cylinder will include an internal helix staircase, which will be the path for the dice.
+This document presents the necessary calculations for that construction.

 -